benstocker07/2-Back/README.md

 # 2-Back Task
 Welcome to the Task repository.
-This holds the Python code for the 2-Back iteration of the N-Back.
+This holds the Python code for the 2-Back version of the N-Back.

 ### Tasks still to do in future updates (these will be updated as they are finalised):
 - [ ] The SDT calculations need to be automated from the .db